Yomguithereal/baobab/README.md

 A *baobab* tree can easily be used as a UI model keeping the whole application state.

-It is therefore really simple to bind this centralized model to React components by using the library's built-in mixins.
+It is then really simple to bind this centralized model to React components by using the library's built-in mixins.
 Those will naturally bind components to one or more cursors watching over parts of the main state so they can update only when relevant data has been changed.

 This basically makes the `shouldComponentUpdate` method useless in most of cases and ensures that your components will only re-render if they need to because of data changes.